 fever, chills, sore throat, skin warmth or redness, or other signs of an infection;

 blurred vision, tunnel vision, eye pain, or seeing halos around lights;

-eye swelling, redness, severe discomfort, crusting or drainage;
+signs of eye infection--swelling, redness, severe discomfort, crusting or drainage; or

 Be sure your family, caregivers, and close friends also know how to help you watch for these side effects.

 Corticotropin can affect growth in children.
 Tell your doctor if your child is not growing at a normal rate while using corticotropin.

 Common side effects of corticotropin may include:

 fluid retention (swelling in your hands or feet, puffiness in your face);

 increased appetite; or